tfabris/CrowCam/README.md

 work fully if the debugMode flag is set.
 For example, the Cleanup script will only log its intentions in debug mode, but won't actually clean up any files.

-If you see the error message "synologset1: command not found", it most likely means that you are trying to debug one of the scripts on your local PC, but you have forgotten to set the debugMode= flag to the appropriate setting in the script.

 Resources
 ------------------------------------------------------------------------------